Dr Chris Fowler

 Fellow of the Society of Antiquaries of Scotland.

-Member of: the Prehistoric Society; the World Archaeological Congress; the European Association of Archaeologists; the Society of Antiquaries of Newcastle Upon Tyne; The Implement Petrology Group.
+Member of: the Prehistoric Society; the World Archaeological Congress; the European Association of Archaeologists; the Society of Antiquaries of Newcastle Upon Tyne; The Implement Petrology Group; The Royal Anthropological Institute.

 Founder member and co-organiser of the Tyne-Forth Prehistory Forum